giulicastelli/project-group-5-300691-/README.md

 **Handling Missing Values:**
 We identified missing data using a code which generates a table of missing values and their percentages for each column in a DataFrame.
-To help us visualize and analyze missing data patterns we used **missingno**, in particular the Matrix Plot visualization graph.
+To help us visualize and analyze missing data patterns we used **missingno**, in particular the following Matrix Plot visualization graph:

 ![Graph of Results](missingvalues.png)